openhab/openhab-addons/bundles/org.openhab.binding.tr064/README.md

 ### `fritzbox`

-The `fritzbox` devices can give additional informations in dedicated channels, controlled  by additional parameters, w.r.t. to `generic` devices.
+The `fritzbox` devices can give additional informations in dedicated channels, controlled by additional parameters (visible if Show Advanced is selected), w.r.t. to `generic` devices.
-These parameters are advanced parameters, i.e. they appear in the Main User Interface only if the `Show Advanced` option is selected.
 If the parameters are specified, the corresponding channels will be added to the device.

-One or more TAM (telephone answering machines) are supported by most fritzbox devices (namely the ones with DECT support).
+One or more TAM (telephone answering machines) are supported by most fritzbox devices.
 By setting the `tamIndices` parameter you can instruct the binding to add channels for these devices to the thing.
 Values start with `0`.
 This is an optional parameter and multiple values are allowed: add one value per line in the Main User Interface.